Agoric/documentation/main/guides/coreeval/permissions.md

-# Coding Permissions
+# Declaring Required Capabilities

-Write a json file with the permissions that the proposal will need.
-For example, [gov-add-psm-permit.json](https://github.com/Agoric/agoric-sdk/blob/master/packages/inter-protocol/test/psm/gov-add-psm-permit.json) is the proposal Agoric created for the PSM contract.
-Note that permissions are set by listing the permission and setting it to any truthy value.
-Thus,`"bankManager": true` and `"bankManager": 'hello'` are equivalent; they both set the `bankManager` permission.
+Write a json file declaring the capabilities that the proposal will need.
+For example, [gov-add-psm-permit.json](https://github.com/Agoric/agoric-sdk/blob/master/packages/inter-protocol/test/psm/gov-add-psm-permit.json) declares capabilities needed to start a new PSM contract.
+Note that capabilities are declared using their name as a property along with any truthy value.
+For example,`"bankManager": true` and `"bankManager": 'hello'` are equivalent; they both set the `bankManager` capability.

 ::: details Show example permissions file
 ```